25 Beaches in the Philippines That Are Off the Beaten PathBy Gio D

 Flanked by the Pacific Ocean to the east, the island of Jomalig is the golden gem of Quezon province.
 But don’t take our word for it, see for yourself!
 The sands are clear and beautiful so you can easily lie down after a long day of tanning at the beach.

-With all the talk of red and white and pink and black sand beaches to explore around the world, what’s left to say for good old-fashioned yellow?
+With all the talk of red, white, pink, and black sand beaches to explore around the world, what’s left to say for good old-fashioned yellow?
 In that regard, Jomalig would be the poster child of classic tropical tranquility, with mossy rock cliffs and weathered karst boulders peeking over its radiant shores.

-The main island of Panglao provides the primary attractions of Bohol including the marvelous chocolate hills and one-of-a-kind tarsiers.
+The main island of Panglao provides the primary attractions of Bohol, including the marvelous chocolate hills and one-of-a-kind teensy primates called tarsiers.
 Beautiful white sand beaches on Alona or Dumaluan never get old.
-If you’re craving for a richer natural environment, the little island of Balicasag might be where you’d like to be.
+If you’re craving a richer natural environment, the little island of Balicasag might be where you’d like to be.